mshahzaib101/Insomnia-assignment/README.md

 ## Deployment

 The application is deployed to Vercel.
-You can access it using the following link: [Deployment Link]
+You can access it using the following link: [https://insomnia-assignment.vercel.app/]

 Thank you for reviewing my submission.
 If you have any questions or need further clarification, please don't hesitate to reach out.